 First, we make sure we fully understand your quality standard.
 Photos and videos help, but the best is often samples that show what can and cannot be accepted.

-We receive the batch of products in our facility in Shenzhen’s FTZ, and we provide a first training to our operators/inspectors.
+We receive the batch of products at our facility, and we provide the first training to our operators/inspectors.
 Once their understanding is confirmed and there is no confusion, the unpacking & sorting process starts (this is quite similar to our 100% inspection service).

 The products are typically separated into different categories, for example: “clearly good”, “clearly bad, can be reworked”, ‘clearly bad, cannot be reworked’, and “very close to the limit” (this fourth category then calls for a review with you, our client, if the standard is not very clear.)